The Herbs and The Adventures of Parsley

 Particularly as he spent a lot of his Herbs time using accents for the character's rather than his normal voice.

-Which was actually very unusual for the Watch With Mother animations,as most of his voiceover contemporaries just relied on intonation to differentiate.
+Which was actually very unusual among his Watch With Mother voiceover contemporaries,who just relied on intonation to differentiate.

 So he undoubtedly gets the prize for the best all-round,virtuoso performance.